- S. Godlonton. “Employment Risk and Job-Seeker Performance”, Journal of Human Resources, forthcoming.

 - S. Godlonton.
-“Employment Exposure: Employment and Wage Effects in urban Malawi”, Economic Development and Cultural Change, conditionally accepted.
+“Employment Exposure: Employment and Wage Effects in urban Malawi”, Economic Development and Cultural Change, forthcoming.

 - K. Ambler, A. de Brauw, and S. Godlonton.
 (2018).
 “Measuring postharvest losses at the farm level in Malawi”, Australian Journal of Agriculture and Resource Economics, vol. 62(1):139-160.